trambarhq/trambar/admin/src/instructions/server/server-summary-facebook.en.md

 can sign-in through Facebook.
 You will need to know which e-mail address they've used to sign up for Facebook.

+**E-mail address whitelist** - Controls by e-mail address who get accepted as new users.
+When an e-mail address is given, only that user will be accepted.
+When a domain name is given, all users from that domain will be accepted.
+When the list is empty, all Facebook users are accepted.

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.